 1.6.
-The Client will indemnify SCEL and keep it fully indemnified against any losses that SCEL may incur as a result of accepting instructions from the Client or purporting to be from the Client and which are honestly believed by SCEL to come from the Client.
+Subject to the remainder of these Conditions the Client will indemnify SCEL and keep it fully indemnified against any losses that SCEL may incur as a result of accepting instructions from the Client or purporting to be from the Client and which are honestly believed by SCEL to come from the Client.
 Furthermore, SCEL is under no duty or obligation to challenge or make any enquiries concerning any instructions that SCEL believes in good faith to be genuinely from the Client.

 1.7.
 The Client will on the completion of the registration process be allocated a unique identifier known as the Client’s account number.
 This should be used in all communications by the Client with SCEL and must be kept confidential and secure by the Client.

 2.1.
 In accordance with Money Laundering Regulations and other related legislation SCEL is required to undertake verification of the identity of the Client prior to undertaking transactions for the Client, and in accordance with Clause 17 may from time to time require additional information, and/ or documents and or undertake credit checks.
 The Client’s use of an account with SCEL is subject at all times to SCEL’s satisfaction with the Client’s response to all such requests.